Benefits of mulch

 Landscaping

-The answer to 'benefits of mulch' is that mulch provides numerous benefits for your landscape.
+The answer to 'benefits of mulch' is that applying mulch to your landscape provides numerous benefits for your plants and soil.
 Mulch helps retain moisture in the soil, reducing the need for frequent watering.
 It also suppresses weed growth, keeping your garden beds looking tidy.
-Mulch insulates plant roots, protecting them from extreme temperature changes and helping plants thrive.
-Additionally, as mulch decomposes, it adds valuable organic matter to the soil, improving its fertility and structure.
+Additionally, as mulch breaks down over time, it adds valuable organic matter to the soil, improving soil structure and fertility.
+Mulch also helps insulate plant roots, protecting them from temperature extremes and frost heaving during the winter months.

 Step-by-Step Guide